hamishwillee/content/files/en-us/web/api/element/sethtml/index.md

 The **`setHTML()`** method of the {{domxref("Element")}} interface provides an XSS-safe method to parse and sanitize a string of HTML and then insert it into the DOM as a subtree of the element.

-The method drops any elements in the HTML input string that are invalid in the context of the current element, such as a {{htmlelement("col")}} element outside of a {{htmlelement("table")}}.
+`setHTML()` drops any elements in the HTML input string that are invalid in the context of the current element, such as a {{htmlelement("col")}} element outside of a {{htmlelement("table")}}.
 It then removes any HTML entities that aren't allowed by the sanitizer configuration, and further removes any XSS-unsafe elements or attributes — whether or not they are allowed by the sanitizer configuration.

-If no sanitizer configuration is specified in the `options.sanitizer` parameter, `setHTML()` is used with the default {{domxref("Sanitizer")}} configuration, which broadly allows all elements and attributes other than those that are considered unsafe.
+If no sanitizer configuration is specified in the `options.sanitizer` parameter, `setHTML()` is used with the default {{domxref("Sanitizer")}} configuration.
+This configuration allows all elements and attributes that are considered XSS-safe, thereby disallowing entities that are considered unsafe.
 A custom sanitizer or sanitizer configuration can be specified to choose which elements, attributes, and comments are allowed or removed.
 Note that even if unsafe options are allowed by the sanitizer configuration, they will still be removed when using this method (which implicitly calls {{domxref('Sanitizer.removeUnsafe()')}}).

-The method should be used instead of {{domxref("Element.innerHTML")}} for inserting untrusted strings of HTML into an element.
+`setHTML()` should be used instead of {{domxref("Element.innerHTML")}} for inserting untrusted strings of HTML into an element.
 It should also be used instead of {{domxref("Element.setHTMLUnsafe()")}}, unless there is a specific need to allow unsafe elements and attributes.

+Note that since this method always sanitizes input strings of XSS-unsafe entities, it is not secured or validated using the [Trusted Types API](/en-US/docs/Web/API/Trusted_Types_API).

 ## Syntax